19hours/sg-statutes/Acts/Income Tax Act.md

 [37/75; 31/86; 1/90; 20/91; 28/92; 26/93; 28/96; 24/2001; 37/2002; 49/2004; 53/2007]

-(1A) Notwithstanding subsection (1), tax shall be deducted at the rate of 20% on every payment (other than payment subject to tax at the rate specified in section 43(3) or (3A)) made on or after 1st January 2007 which would be assessable on the person receiving the payment for the year of assessment 2007.
+(1A) Notwithstanding subsection (1), tax shall be deducted at the rate of 18% on every payment (other than payment subject to tax at the rate specified in section 43(3) or (3A)) made on or after 1st January 2009 which would be assessable on the person receiving the payment for the year of assessment 2009.

-[53/2007]
+[27/2009 wef 29/12/2009]

 (2) The Comptroller may —

 (a) if he thinks fit, allow any bank or financial institution to give notice of the deduction of tax and make payment of the amount so deducted within such other period and subject to such conditions as the Comptroller may determine;

-(b) by notice in writing require any person who pays such interest to deduct and account for tax at a higher or lower rate than 20% or 18% or the rate specified in section 43(3) or (3A), as the case may be, on every dollar of such interest or permit such interest to be paid without deduction of tax.
+(b) by notice in writing require any person who pays such interest to deduct and account for tax at a higher or lower rate than 20% or 17% or the rate specified in section 43(3) or (3A), as the case may be, on every dollar of such interest or permit such interest to be paid without deduction of tax.

 [Act 27/2009, wef Y/A 2010 & Sub Ys/A:2009-ACT-27]